Guidance for twisted particle filter: a continuous-time perspective: Introduction

-\paragraph{Learning-based TPF algorithms.} Most TPF algorithms above are based on optimization over a Galerkin function space.
-More recently, designed for more practical tasks like large language modeling (LLM) in the machine learning community, some other deep-learning-based structures for approximating the optimal twisting function have been proposed.
-These learning-based algorithms include the Contrastive Twist Learning (CLT) in \cite{zhao2024probabilistic}, the Future Discriminators for Generation (FUDGE) in \cite{yang2021fudge}, the SI$\mathcal{X}$O method in \cite{lawson2022sixo}, to name a few.
-Basically, in these frameworks, they parameterized the twisting function via a suitable neural network, chose the summation of some specially designed quantities along the time axis as the loss function (for instance, in \cite{zhao2024probabilistic}, they selected the KL-divergence at each time $k$ determined by the current twisting function), and trained the network to obtain a good approximation of the optimal twisting functions.
-See more discussion on the choice of loss functions in Section \ref{sec:TPPF} below.
-Compared with Galerkin-based methods, such neural network approximations are expected to have better behavior in high dimensions.
+\paragraph{Learning-based TPF algorithms} Most TPF algorithms above are based on optimization over a Galerkin function space.
+More recently, motivated by applications to large language models (LLM) in the machine learning community, several deep-learning-based structures for approximating the optimal twisting function have been proposed.
+These learning-based algorithms include the Contrastive Twist Learning (CTL) in \cite{zhao2024probabilistic}, the Future Discriminators for Generation (FUDGE) in \cite{yang2021fudge}, and the SI$\mathcal{X}$O method in \cite{lawson2022sixo}.
+In these frameworks, the authors parameterize the twisting function by a neural network, choose the sum of some specially designed quantities along the time axis as the loss function (for instance, in \cite{zhao2024probabilistic}, the KL-divergence at each time $k$ determined by the current twisting function), and train the network to approximate the optimal twisting function.
+We discuss the choice of loss function further in Section \ref{sec:TPPF}.
+Compared with Galerkin-based methods, such neural network approximations tend to scale better to high dimensions.